Statistical inference of random graphs with a surrogate likelihood function: Numerical Examples

-We consider the performance of the same estimates as in Section \ref{sub:latent_curve_example} given a realization $\bA\sim\mathrm{RDPG}(\bX_0)$: the adjacency spectral embedding, the one-step estimate, the maximum surrogate likelihood estimate and the Bayesian estimation with the surrogate likelihood.
-For the maximum surrogate likelihood estimate, we implement the step-halving stochastic gradient descent algorithm with the batch size set to $s = 500$ and $s = n$ (giving rise to the classical gradient descent algorithm) to compare the computational costs.
+We consider the performance of the same estimates as in Section \ref{sub:latent_curve_example} given a realization $\bA\sim\mathrm{RDPG}(\bX_0)$: the ASE, the OSE, the MSLE and the BE with the surrogate likelihood computed using the Metropolis--Hastings sampler.
+For the MSLE, we implement the step-halving stochastic gradient descent algorithm with the batch size set to $s = 500$ and $s = n$ (giving rise to the classical gradient descent algorithm) to compare the computational costs.
 The setup of the Metropolis--Hastings sampler for the Bayesian estimation is the same as in Section \ref{sub:latent_curve_example}, and the convergence diagnostics are provided in the Supplementary Material.
 We take the posterior mean as the point estimate as before.
 The same experiment is repeated for $1000$ independent Monte Carlo replicates.

-Similar to Section \ref{sub:latent_curve_example}, given a generic estimate $\bar{\bX}$, we compute the sum of squared errors of the estimates $\inf_{\bW\in\mathbb{O}(2)}\|\bar{\bX}\bW - \bX_0\|\frobenius^2$ to measure the estimation accuracy.
-These results are summarized in Table \ref{table:SBM_simulation}.
-We see that the one-step estimate is numerically unstable because $v_3$ is close to the boundary of the parameter space.
-Overall, the Bayes estimate outperforms the other competitors with the least errors, while the adjacency spectral embedding and the maximum surrogate likelihood estimate have similar performance in terms of the estimation error.
-This phenomenon suggests that, when some latent positions are close to the boundary of the parameter space, the Bayesian estimation method based on the Markov chain Monte Carlo sampler is numerically more stable than the optimization-based frequentist adjacency spectral embedding and the maximum surrogate likelihood estimate.
+Similar to Section \ref{sub:latent_curve_example}, given a generic estimate $\bar{\bX}$, we compute the SSEs of the estimates $\inf_{\bW\in\mathbb{O}(2)}\|\bar{\bX}\bW - \bX_0\|\frobenius^2$ to measure the estimation accuracy.
+The summary statistics of these results are visualized in Table \ref{table:SBM_simulation_2000} (for $n = 2000$) and Table \ref{table:SBM_simulation_3000} (for $n = 3000$), respectively.
+We see that the OSE is numerically unstable because $v_3$ is close to the boundary of the parameter space.
+Overall, the BE outperforms the other competitors with the least errors, while the ASE and the MSLE have similar performance in terms of the estimation error.
+The $p$-values of the pairwise two-sample $t$-tests among the SSEs of these estimates are reported in Table \ref{table:SBM_simulation_pvalue_2000} (for $n = 2000$) and Table \ref{table:SBM_simulation_pvalue_3000} (for $n = 3000$), showing that the differences between the BE and the remaining competitors are statistically significant.
+This phenomenon suggests that, when some latent positions are close to the boundary of the parameter space, the Bayesian estimation method based on the Markov chain Monte Carlo sampler is numerically more stable than the optimization-based frequentist ASE and the MSLE.